Skip to content

 npx lingo.dev@latest i18n

-2. Identify new or changed strings;
+2. Identifies new or modified content

-4. Update the translations in your components inside <i18n> tags.
+4. Updates translations directly in your components

 vue